Should you delete your 23andMe account data? Bankruptcy and privacy concerns

 Of course, you don’t necessarily need to buy into the hype or delete your account and associated data.

-For now, 23andMe hasn’t announced plans to shut down operations or sell off its data to another party.
-It’s possible that neither may happen in the foreseeable future.
+For now, 23andMe isn’t planning to shut down its operations.
+Nor has the company announced specific plans to sell off its data to a particular third party.
+It’s possible that neither may happen in the near future.

 If you find the service valuable for finding DNA relatives, conducting genealogical or family history research, or learning more about what your genes say about your health predispositions, then 23andMe will continue to provide those services to you.
 Nothing has changed, and you don’t need to take any action.